Sarthak101/CommentIT-AI-Code-Commentor/README.md

-# Python Code Commenter 🐍💬🎀
+# Python Code Commenter 🐍💬🎀 - By Sarthak Behl

 A Python GUI application that uses AI to automatically add comments to your code files.
 Supports Python, Java, C, and C++!